arineng/arin_template_processor/README.md

     docker login <Docker registry hostname>

 II.
-Build the code with the `pushDockerImage` Gradle task by entering the following command:
+Push the image by entering the following command:

-    ./gradlew clean build buildDockerImage pushDockerImage -PimageName=<image name> -PimageVersion=<image version> -Pbranch=<branch>

-Prefix the image name with the Docker registry's hostname (see [the Docker documentation](https://docs.docker.com/engine/reference/commandline/tag/) for tag details).
-For example, set the `imageName` property in the above command to `<Docker registry hostname>/arin-tp`.
-Further, optionally set the `imageVersion` and/or `branch` properties to tag the image with a version other than the default `latest` version.
+    docker push <image tag>

 The TP Docker image is then pushed to your remote Docker registry.

 If step 2 is skipped, the built Docker image is only available locally on your machine.

+See **Appendix B: Building the Docker Image Using Gradle** for an alternative way.

 ## Running the Docker Image